mortenbekditlevsen/SmappeeKit/README.md

 ### Note ###
 The current version of the source code is made for the Xcode 6.3 beta version of Swift.
+I look very much forward to the release of Xcode 6.3 - and the following release of the xcode6.3 branch of SwiftyJSON.
+At that point I will add a podspec to SmappeKit so that you can use CocoaPods to install it.

+### Also note ###
+In accordance with [The CocoaPods documentation](http://guides.cocoapods.org/using/using-cocoapods.html#should-i-ignore-the-pods-directory-in-source-control), the Pods directory has been committed along with the project.

 ### Usage ###
 Using SmappeeKit is really easy.
 You instantiate a SmappeeController object with the client id and client secret you receive from Smappee (You can write to info@smappee.com and ask for these credentials.
 Note that the API is for non-commercial use).